AlexH-HankIT/phpietadmin-gui/README.md

     - [ ] Use unity testing
     - [ ] Replace all error codes with exceptions
     - [ ] Support "All" permission in ietd config files
-    - [ ] User Model: Delete user, develop better way to check if user is in use
     - [ ] Write phpietadmin-cli

 * In version 0.8: